The UN Human Rights Training and Documentation Centre was established by General Assembly Resolution

 60/153 of 2005 and is mandated to undertake training and documentation activities according to international human rights standards and to support such efforts within the region by Governments, UN agencies and programmes, national human rights institutions and non-governmental organizations.
-The Centre was officially inaugurated by the High Commissioner in May 2009.
-The main objective of the Centre is to strengthen human rights knowledge and skills within its region of operation.
+The Centre's activities are also aimed at strengthening of national and regional institutions for the promotion and protection of human rights through capacity-building, public information and human rights education.